Sciss/Mellite-website/src/paradox/tut_soundprocesses3.md

 @@snip [Snippet7 Pitch Control]($sp_tut$/Snippet7Parts.scala) { #snippet7graph }

-We see that we didn't specify a default value for the `pitch` control.
+We see that we did not specify a default value for the `pitch` control.
 Because SoundProcesses expands the UGen graph _late_, it can look up, in each case, what number of channels the control would have, so in our example, we actually get different synth-defs in the end, because the pitch control changes from monophonic (a vector of size 1) up to 6 channels.
 The late expansion is also the reason why we cannot directly query the number of channels of a graph element or UGen inside